sergeyshpadyrev/variabler/README.md

 yarn global add variabler
 ```

-If you install `variabler` globally you can call it:
+If you install Variabler globally you can call it:

 - As `variabler` from `package.json` scripts
 - As `variabler` from CLI